 The Ministry of Labour - Invalids and Social Affairs (MoLISA) is a governmental body, which performs the state management function in the area of vocational training and other related areas.
 MoLISA is the coordinating agency for TVET programmes within the Vietnamese-German Cooperation.

-The General Directorate for Vocational Training (GDVT) is a subordinate agency of the Ministry of Labour - Invalids and Social Affairs in charge of vocational training.
-GDVT is the Vietnamese implementation partner and the General Director, Assoc.
-Prof. Duong Duc Lan, is the Vietnamese project director for the Vietnamese-German TVET programmes.
+The Directorate for Vocational Education and Training (DVET) is a subordinate agency of the Ministry of Labour - Invalids and Social Affairs in charge of vocational training.
+DVET is the Vietnamese implementation partner and the General Director, Assoc.
+Prof Duong Duc Lan, is the Vietnamese project director for the Vietnamese-German TVET programmes.

 The Federal Ministry for Economic Corporation and Development (BMZ) is a ministry of the Federal Republic of Germany in charge of development cooperation.
 It helps resolve crises and conflicts in a peaceful manner, ensure that scarce resources are more equitably shared, preserve the environment for coming generations and reduce global poverty.
 The BMZ develops the guidelines and concepts on which German development policy is based.
 It devises long-term strategies for cooperation with the various players concerned and defines the rules for implementing that cooperation.